rapidsai/cudf/docs/cudf/source/user_guide/io/io.md

 fall back to the GDS compatibility mode.
 - "ALWAYS": Enable GDS use.
 If the cuFile library cannot be properly loaded, throw an exception.
 - "KVIKIO": Enable GDS through [KvikIO](https://github.com/rapidsai/kvikio).
-Note that if the environment variable `KVIKIO_COMPAT_MODE` is `ON`, or if KvikIO detects that the system is not properly configured for GDS, the I/O will fall back to the GDS compatibility mode.
+If KvikIO detects that the system is not properly configured for GDS, the I/O will fall back to the GDS compatibility mode.
 - "OFF": Completely disable GDS use.

 If no value is set, behavior will be the same as the "KVIKIO" option.